-Gwen Jorgensen and Sarah Groff became the first two American Olympic qualifiers in triathlon this past August by finishing second and seventh, respectively, at the ITU’s Dextro Energy World Championship Series race in London.
+Gwen Jorgensen and Sarah Groff became the first two American Olympic qualifiers in triathlon this past weekend by finishing second and seventh, respectively, at the ITU’s Dextro Energy World Championship Series race in London.

 With Jorgensen and Groff qualifying, there’s one Olympic spot left for the women and at most three spots left for the men.
 So how exactly will the other spots be filled?